 Pat Conroy's many literary awards include the Georgia Governor's Award for Arts (1978), the Southern Regional Council's Lillian Smith Award for fiction (1981) and the Georgia Commission on the Holocaust's Humanitarian Award (1996).
 Identified by the New Georgia Encyclopedia as a contemporary Georgia writer of note, Pat Conroy lives with his wife, novelist Cassandra King, on Fripp Island, SC.
 His upcoming novel, South of Broad, is scheduled for publication in late 2009.

 Conroy’s South of Broad, a sweeping novel of friendship and marriage set in Charleston, South Carolina, was published in 2010.
+In 2013, Conroy released the non-fiction work The Death of Santini: The Story of a Father and His Son.

 Photo of Pat Conroy by David G. Spielman.
 Copyright 1997 David G. Spielman.